Wasp Barcode Technologies: The Barcode Solution People

 Keeping our Protectors Protected With Asset Management

 Male police officer (20s) standing outdoors, reaching for radio.
 Police car in background.
 The agenda for a recent city council meeting in Plano, TX included a resolution authorizing $362,246 in spending on helmets, plate carriers, and rifle-rated hard armor plates for the Plano Police Department.
 In Oxford, Al, the city recently approved $218,000 in spending for a Lenco Bearcat G-2 armored rescue vehicle and a Mobile Operations Vehicle.
 Policing is a difficult and dangerous job, and in America, the past few years, it has become even more dangerous to serve and protect our communities.
 It also makes asset management even more important.
 “Officers killed by gunfire is up around 75 percent this year.
 This equipment is something we have been looking at purchasing for awhile now but wanted to get the best product for the money,” said David Tilley, public information officer for Plano Police Department.
 “Once the equipment is dispersed, training will follow.”
-[Tweet "Officers killed by gunfire is up around 75 percent this year."]
 The new equipment in Oxford will help keep officers safe and could be invaluable in a natural disaster.
 Chief Bill Partridge of the Oxford Police Department explained, "This vehicle will provide mobile armor to keep our officers safe, and to rescue downed officers and citizens in shooting events," he added, "It will also be extremely important during a man made or natural disaster in facilitating the continuity of government and public safety operations."

 Tracking Specialized Equipment